pivotal/docs-tap/cli-plugins/tanzu-cli.hbs.md

 # Tanzu CLI Overview

-This topic provides an overview of the Tanzu command-line interface (CLI).
+This topic tells you about the Tanzu command-line interface (CLI).

 ## <a id="tanzu-cli"></a>Tanzu CLI